 You’re thinking about Test Data Management and you’ve searched the internet.
 Today there are multiple vendors offering a ‘test data management’ solution.
 This may differ from data virtualisation to subsetting, masking and generation.
 All you want is a better test data availability and a way of working with test data management that suits the current state of software development (DevOps, Agile etc.) better.
 So should you consider buying a test data tool or should you build one yourself?

 Buy or build a test data management tool?

 In all probability you came across some proprietary software vendors, some of them really expensive (Delphix and IBM), some are aquired by others (CA Broadcom) and some cease to exist (Imperva Camouflage).
 This makes it even harder to choose.
-Maybe you’re thinking about building an application on your own or using an open source test data management tool.
+Maybe you’re thinking about building an application of your own or using an open source test data management tool.
 This is always an interesting topic and in this blog we want to share with you some things to consider while making such a decision about buying a test data tool or building one.

 If you want to make a decision about buying or building a solution, the complexity of your database is an important one.
 Simply put: the higher the complexity of your database, the higher the need for a proprietary tool.
 Why?

 Building and maintaining a solution for a simple database (<100 tables) is doable.
 But if the database and the data model is getting more complex it gets a bit more complicated.
 The complexity of a database can be measured by for example the number of tables, columns and the availability of foreign keys.